When do drivers have to stop for tire checks?

 A motor carrier self–inspection must be undertaken by a qualified inspector, whether the inspector works directly for the carrier or a third party, such as a truck stop, repair shop, or an inspection business.
 The inspector qualification requirements can be found in §396.19.
 Evidence of the inspector's qualifications must be documented.

-The inspection report must be retained for 14 months.
+An annual inspection report must be retained for 14 months.

 Who is qualified to work on brakes?